 Sick Building Syndrome Symptoms

 People affected by sick building syndrome show different symptoms, making it difficult to diagnose as individuals make separate complaints, not as a group.
-In addition to nausea, fatigue, headaches and fever, other symptoms include:

 - Eye irritation